dannyleewalasek/Trilado/README.md

 ## To Do

+* LivePreview - Make changes, See changes
+  - Instantly see what your Markdown documents look like in HTML as you create them.
 * Add recommendations page
   - Create component for displaying recommendations
 * Introduction modal content/styling
   - initial model needs content adding

 ## How To Use